Tovah Klein

 Contact

-Tovah P. Klein, Director of the Barnard College Center for Toddler Development and Adjunct Associate Professor, joined the Barnard psychology faculty in 1995.
-Her research, teaching and applied work is focused on young children and families.
-She teaches a year long course on toddler development.
+Tovah P. Klein, Ph.D.
+Director of the Barnard College Center for Toddler Development and Adjunct Associate Professor, joined the Barnard psychology faculty in 1995.
+She teaches a year-long course on research and theory in toddler development.

-Her research focuses on young children's social and emotional development, parental influences on early development, and parents' experiences raising young children, including the challenges of combining work and family.
+Her research, teaching and applied work focus on children and families.
+Klein’s research aims to understand children's social and emotional development, parental influences on children’s development, and parents' experiences raising children, including the challenges of combining work and family and being a parent during the pandemic.
+She has studied large-scale traumatic events such as witnessing the attacks of 9/11 and the Japan earthquake and tsunami of 2011.
 She also studies children’s play as a means to communicate and process emotions and stressful experiences.

-She is an advisor to programs for children worldwide, including Room to Grow, Ubuntu Pathways, Children’s Museum of Manhattan and Hunts Point Alliance for Children.
-She is the author of How Toddlers Thrive: What parents can do today to plant the seeds of lifelong success (Simon & Schuster, 2014).
+Klein is an advisor to programs for children worldwide, including Room to Grow, Ubuntu Pathways, Children’s Museum of Manhattan and Hunts Point Alliance for Children; she is an advisor to children’s media including National Geographic and Apple TV+.

 In The News